ryan027151/irsec/windowscript/ip_whitelist_guide.md

 7. [Common Scenarios](#common-scenarios)
 8. [Troubleshooting](#troubleshooting)

----

-## Overview

-This guide explains how to whitelist specific IP addresses in Windows Firewall to ensure:
-- Scoring engine can reach your services
-- White team has administrative access
-- Team members can connect
-- Red team attacks are blocked

-### Key Concepts

 **Whitelist** = Allow specific IPs through firewall **Default Deny** = Block all other traffic

 ---

-## Before You Begin

 ### Critical IPs to Whitelist